CVTS/cvts/doc/source/etl.rst

 The data received from HANEL has three important characteristics that make it inadequate for use for analytics in its original format:

-1. It is sorted by timestamp rather than by vehicle, while most of the processing of the data is done byy vehicle
+1. It is sorted by timestamp rather than by vehicle, while most of the processing of the data is done by vehicle
 2. It is in CSV format, which results in large files that take too much time to be loaded
 3. Contains redundant (vehicle type for each GPS record) and inefficient data types for work in memory (vehicle type and vehicle identifier are long strings)